mozilla/network-pulse/README.md

 ## 🔷 v2, React-based (upcoming)

-- https://pulse-react.herokuapp.com to check out what have been implemented
+- https://pulse-react.herokuapp.com to check out what has been implemented
 - Work is happening in the `react` branch.
 - Relevant tickets are marked with the `v2 (upcoming)` label.